ArduPilot/ardupilot_wiki/plane/source/docs/starting-up-and-calibrating-arduplane.rst

 :ref:`here <roll-pitch-controller-tuning>`.

-Once all this has checked out, you can program waypoint missions and test then in Auto mode.
+Once all this has checked out, you can program waypoint missions and test them in Auto mode.

 Level Adjustment
 ================